zhenga1/Phocabulary_main/Architecture/Servers.md

 The Register Endpoint allows a user to register an account.

-The endpoint expects to receive a `Registrar` object
+The endpoint expects to receive a `Registrar` object.

 ##### The `Registrar` object